Lora-net/lr11xx_ranging_demo/README.md

 ## Description

-The sample code is used to perform a sub-GHz or 2.4G band based on Round-Trip Time of Flight (ranging) measurement between two devices : a ranging manager and a ranging subordinate.
+The sample code is used to perform a sub-GHz band for the LR1110 and both sub-GHz and 2.4GHz ISM bands for the LR1120 LoRa based Round-Trip Time of Flight (ranging) measurement between two devices : a RTToF manager and a RTToF subordinate.

 This sample runs in two phases: initialization with LoRa type and ranging process with RTToF type.
 At initialization phase, the manager and subordinate will exchange some information, such as number of frequency hopping, with the unique address by using LoRa mode.
 After successful initialization, they will do `RANGING_HOPPING_CHANNELS_MAX` times ranging process with a fixed frequency table for hopping by using RTToF mode.
 Then, the ranging results with JSON format will be printed on the manager terminal.